opfesoft/sol-docs/misc/Performance.md

 Default behaviour without further configuration:

 Creatures follow their waypoint path if they are near a player.
-They will also move at random time intervals (approximately every 5 minutes) for 5s if no player is near (see worldserver parameters "SetAllCreaturesWithWaypointMovementActive" and "WaypointMovementActiveTimer").
+They will also move at random time intervals (approximately every 5 minutes) for ca. 5s if no player is near (see worldserver parameters "SetAllCreaturesWithWaypointMovementActive" and "WaypointMovementActiveTimer").
 This means that they will move around very slowly.

 ### Low RAM / Medium CPU

-Decrease the worldserver parameter "SetAllCreaturesWithWaypointMovementActive" below 1000.
+Decrease the worldserver parameter "SetAllCreaturesWithWaypointMovementActive" below 100.
 Creatures with waypoint movement will now move more often which causes more CPU usage.

 ### High RAM / Medium CPU (recommended setting)

-Set the worldserver parameter "PreloadAllNonInstancedMapGrids" to 1 and "SetAllCreaturesWithWaypointMovementActive" to 300.
+Set the worldserver parameter "PreloadAllNonInstancedMapGrids" to 1 and "SetAllCreaturesWithWaypointMovementActive" to 30.
 This will load all grids for all non-instanced maps and move creatures with waypoint movement approximately every 30s.
 This setting provides a good player experience.

 ### High RAM / High CPU

 Set the worldserver parameters "PreloadAllNonInstancedMapGrids" to 1 and "SetAllCreaturesWithWaypointMovementActive" to 1.
-This will load all grids for all non-instanced maps and the creatures will move around constantly.
+This will load all grids for all non-instanced maps and the creatures will move around (almost) continuously.